AkashSasikumar47/Stock-Info-WebApp/README.md

 # Stock-Info-WebApp 📈📰

-Stock-Info-WebApp is a Flask-based web application that allows you to retrieve financial data and recent news articles for a given stock symbol.
-Stay informed about your favorite stocks with real-time insights into Earnings Per Share (EPS), Price-to-Earnings (P/E) Ratio, Dividend Yield, and access the latest stock news.
+This is a simple web app built with Flask that allows users to retrieve financial data for a given stock symbol.
+The app utilizes the Alpha Vantage API to fetch stock-related information such as Earnings Per Share (EPS), Price-to-Earnings (P/E) ratio, and Dividend Yield.

 ## Features

-- Retrieve essential financial data for a stock.
+- **Stock Data Retrieval**: Retrieve essential financial data for a given stock symbol, including Earnings Per Share (EPS), Price-to-Earnings (P/E) ratio, and Dividend Yield.

-- Access the top 5 recent news articles related to the stock.
-- User-friendly web interface for easy data retrieval.
+- **User-Friendly Interface**: The web app provides a simple and intuitive interface for users to enter stock symbols and view financial information.

+- **Customizable**: Easily customize the app by adding more features or modifying the frontend to meet your specific requirements.

+- **Contributions Welcome**: Open to contributions from the community.
+Feel free to contribute to the project by submitting issues or pull requests.

 ## Getting Started